 Scanning Electron Microscopy characterization

 SEM investigations were carried out on the powder samples.
 The instrument was a FEI Quanta 450 ESEM FEG scanning electron microscope (SEM) (Thermo Fisher Scientific, Waltham, MA, USA), which has a resolution power of 3.5 nm and possibility of magnification until 300,000×.
-Samples were not conductive, so they were preliminary coated with a thin metallic layer to avoid charge build up.
+Samples were preliminary coated with a thin metallic layer to avoid charge build up.

 2.4 Deacetylation degree of chitosan